Avaiga/taipy-getting-started/steps/explain_md/step_4_pipeline_execution.md

 # Pipeline creation and execution

-Then, you create your pipeline from its configuration, you submit it (execution) and you print the results of the "predictions" datanode.
+Then, you create your pipeline from its configuration, submit it (execution), and print the results of the "predictions" data node.

 ```python
 # Creation of baseline pipeline